Convergence structures and Hausdorff uo-Lebesgue topologies on vector lattice algebras of operators: Preliminaries

 A net $\net$ in a vector lattice $E$ is said to be \emph{unbounded order convergent} to an element $x$ in $E$ (denoted by $x_\alpha\uoconv x$) when $\abs{x_\alpha-x}\wedge y\oconv 0$ in $E$ for all $y\in \posE$.
 Order convergence implies unbounded order convergence to the same limit.
 For order bounded nets, the two notions coincide.

 Let $E$ and $F$ be vector lattices.
-The order bounded linear operators from $E$ into $F$ will be denoted by $\obops(E,F)$, and we write $\odual{E}$ for $\obops(E,\mathbb R)$.
+The order bounded linear operators from $E$ into $F$ will be denoted by $\obops(E,F)$; this is a Dedekind complete vector lattice when $F$ is.
+We write $\odual{E}$ for $\obops(E,\mathbb R)$.
 A linear operator $T: E\to F$ between two vector lattices $E$ and $F$ is \emph{order continuous} when, for every net $\net$ in $E$, the fact that $x_\alpha\oconv 0$ in $E$ implies that $Tx_\alpha\oconv 0$ in $F$.
 An order continuous linear operator between two vector lattices is automatically order bounded; see \cite[Lemma~1.54]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}, for example.
 The order continuous linear operators from $E$ into $F$ will be denoted by $\ocops(E,F)$.
 We write $\ocdual{E}$ for $\ocops(E,\RR)$.

 Let $F$ be a vector sublattice of a vector lattice $E$.
 Then $F$ is a \emph{regular vector sublattice of $E$} when the inclusion map from $F$ into $E$ is order continuous.
 Ideals are regular vector sublattices.
 For a net in a regular vector sublattice $F$ of $E$, its unbounded order convergence in $F$ and in $E$ are equivalent; see \cite[Theorem~3.2]{gao_troitsky_xanthos:2017}.